skcajs/pandora/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Launch Jupyter and open any notebook from the `notebooks` directory.
+3. Jupyter Notebooks is not required, you can open any notebook from the `notebooks` directory and run it directly in VSCode.

 The repository is intended as a sandbox for different modelling and inference strategies.
 Feel free to explore and adapt the notebooks for your own experiments.